High-energy neutrinos and gamma rays from winds and tori in active galactic nuclei: Formulation details

-We neglect the effect of intergalactic gamma-ray attenuation due to $\gamma\gamma$ interactions with the extragalactic background light, which at $D=14$ Mpc is only important above a few tens of TeV \cite{Franceschini17}, above the range of our interest.
+Intergalactic gamma-ray attenuation due to $\gamma\gamma$ interactions with the extragalactic background light is included following Ref. \cite{Franceschini17}, although at $D=14$ Mpc, it is only a minor effect above a few tens of TeV.